zalaprashant2003-spec/police_network/README.md

 - Thieves Module: Admin tracks criminals and their status.
 - Analysis Module: Provides statistics on FIRs for better decision-making.

+#Setup Instructions
+- For Admin we keep ''(); First Register with this ID for Admin and after login Admin can add Police details.
+- After Police login;Poluce can add criminal's details and modify FIR status(Pending to Sucess).
+- User can Report FIR and see status of that FIR.

 Note: Here you refer thief as a any crminal, not only crime of thief